20-year-old woman killed when tree falls on home during Arkansas storms - NewsBreak

 According to the Cleveland County Department of Emergency Management, the woman was pinned to a couch under the tree, which had fallen onto a mobile home in Rison, which is about 55 miles south of Little Rock.

 Crews attempted to rescue the woman around 4:45 p.m., but she died from her injuries at the scene.
-The woman’s name had not been released pending notification of relatives.‘Ripped all his clothes off’: Wild dogs maul 65-year-old man
+The woman’s name had not been released pending notification of relatives.

 Two other people were inside the home but were not hurt.
 So far, there have been no other reports of injury from Wednesday’s storms.